-In prayer, we elevate our power of speech to express holy thoughts and aspiration.
-And as we conclude the Amidah, we add a special prayer that we may be able to continue this purity of speech throughout the day.
-The Talmud in Berachot 17a quotes this brief prayer, composed by third-century scholar Mar the son of Rav Huna:
+In prayer, we elevate our power of speech, as we express holy thoughts and aspirations.
+And when we conclude the Amidah, we add a special prayer: that we may maintain this purity of speech throughout the day.
+This short prayer was composed by the fourth-century scholar Mar, son of Ravina:

-What is the difference between speaking evil (ra) and speaking deceitfully (mirmah)?
+What is the difference between speaking evil and speaking deceitfully?

 There are two major pitfalls in speech, and we ask for Divine guidance in both areas.
-The first concerns the inner content of our words.
-Speech that is meant to be dishonest or hurtful is clearly evil.
-So we pray that our lashon — the intent of our speech — should be free of malicious motives.
+The first issue relates to the intention and content of our words.
+Speech that is meant to be manipulative or hurtful is clearly wrong.
+We pray that our lashon — the intent of our speech — should be sincere and free of malicious motives.
 “Guard my tongue from evil.”

-The other pitfall concerns the second aspect of communication: how others understand our words.
+The second pitfall concerns the second aspect of communication: how we are understood by others.
 If we do not express ourselves clearly, our words will fail to convey our true intent.
 Sometimes we may be tempted to prevaricate and deceive others.
 Therefore we pray that our saphah — the external expression of our speech — will not be misleading or duplicitous.
-“And my lips from speaking deceitfully.”
+“And guard my lips from speaking deceitfully.”